 Clark R. Bavin Wildlife Law Enforcement Awards

-The Bavin Awards have been presented to deserving law enforcement officers for nearly 20 years and are given in honor of the late U.S. Fish and Wildlife Service's Mr. Clark R. Bavin, who was a pioneer in wildlife law enforcement.
+The Bavin Awards have been presented to those demonstrating remarkable effort to protect wildlife for nearly 20 years and are given in honor of the late US Fish and Wildlife Service's Mr. Clark R. Bavin, who was a pioneer in wildlife law enforcement.
 His far-sightedness and willingness to use novel yet complex sting operations to catch wildlife smugglers was ahead of its time and a model for today's wildlife crime fighters.

 AWI, in coordination with the Species Survival Network, has presented the award since 1997.